Deprecated

 Style guide

-Our style guide provides a concise document that effectively includes all rules in the STANDARD category, as well as additional recommendations that are not enforced.
+Our style guide provides a concise document that effectively includes all rules in the STANDARD category, as well as additional recommendations that aren't enforced.
 We provide this for ease of consumption across your various teams, while linking back to this document for rationale for individual rules.

 Categories